skuder1/GoW-site/README.md

-Projeto desenvolvido baseado no jogo God of War (2018).
+Projeto desenvolvido baseado no jogo God of War Ragnarok.